ogmaresca/azp-agent-docker-image/README.md

 # azp-agent-docker-image
 Docker images for Azure Pipeline Agents.

-#### Goals:
+## Goals:
 * Create an Azure Pipelines agent docker image with newer packages, primarly `kubectl` and `helm`.
 * Include the latest Azure Pipeline `start.sh` script compared to the existing `microsoft/vsts-agents` images.
 * Provide environment variables that can be used as [agent demands](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml) in pipelines.

-Current image size: 6.16GB.
 The sizes of individual APT packages are listed in [package-sizes](package-sizes).
 The results are retrieved by running
 ``` bash
 dpkg-query --show --showformat='${Package;-50}\t${Installed-Size}\n' | sort -k 2 -n
 ```